SAP/spartacus-docs/contributing_to_docs/writer-guide.md

 This page has information about how to install Git for your operating system: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

-And in general, if you want to know more about Git, this guide is very useful: https://git-scm.com/book/en/v2
+You may want to ask a developer on your team for help with configuring VS Code to work with Git.

-Feel free to ask a developer on your team for help with configuring VS Code to work with Git.
+If you want to know more about Git in general, this guide is very useful: https://git-scm.com/book/en/v2

 ## Working with Markdown